 The insurgent group Islamic State made significant profits after capturing oil-rich areas in Syria and Iraq.
 The Council on Foreign Relations estimated in 2014 that the group received between one and three million dollars per day in revenue through crude oil sales.
 It is estimated that 44,000 barrels of oil from Syrian wells and 4,000 from Iraqi wells were extracted in one day.
 The crude was sold at below market price, giving buyers an incentive to engage with the insurgent group.
 Coalition bombing deliberately targeted IS oil fields.
 Reuters reported that, during a one-month period that ended November 18, 2015, the United States hit 177 targets, including wells and trucks, in Islamic State’s main oil-producing region (Reuters).

-Other sources of Islamic State income included taxation of religious minorities, trafficking in antiquities, and ransom payments.
+Other sources of income for the Islamic State included taxation of religious minorities, trafficking in antiquities, and ransom payments.
 It is estimated that the Islamic State made as much as $20-million in ransom payments in 2014.

 Food security is an ongoing issue in Syria.
 According to journalist Benedict Moran, the United Nations World Food Program was feeding 6 million people in Syria in 2015.
-As of September 26, 2015, the UN’s Syria food security operations faced a $300-million budget shortfall (Al Jazeera).
+By September 26, 2015, the UN’s Syria food security operations faced a $300-million shortfall (Al Jazeera).
 Sieges of a number of Syrian towns kept out even this food.
 According to Al Jazeera, an estimated 400,000 people were cut off from external food supplies in January 2016.
-The UN pointed out that only 10 per cent of aid requests from besieged areas were approved and delivered (
+The UN pointed out that only 10 per cent of the aid requested by besieged areas was delivered.